ethereumq/mist/Wallet-README.txt

 When you start the wallet on a testnet (e.g. different `--datadir`) you need to make sure to set the `--ipcpath` back to the original one.

-On OSX its `~/Library/EthereumQuantum/gethq.ipc` on linux `~/."Ethereum Quantum /gethq.ipc` and on windows it uses a named pipe, which doesn't need to be renamed.
+On OSX its `~/Library/EthereumQuantum/gethq.ipc` on linux `~/ethereumquantum/gethq.ipc` and on windows it uses a named pipe, which doesn't need to be renamed.

 Example:

-    $ geth --datadir /my/chain/ --networkid 23 --ipcpath ~/Library/EthereumQuantum/gethq.ipc
+    $ gethq --datadir /my/chain/ --networkid 23 --ipcpath ~/Library/EthereumQuantum/gethq.ipc